How to Expand a Dining Room

 2. Measure and mark the wall.
 For the pictured project, we cut out the wall from counter height (34½ inches) to the bottom of the existing header (about 81 inches).
-We marked a level line at these measurements and then marked a plumb line 47 inches from each wall.
+We market a level line at these measurements and simply market a plumb line 47 inches from each wall.
 On one side, we cut the wall.
-On the other side, it will end up in the existing doorway.
+On the other hand, it will than up in the `existing doorway.

 3. Cut through the drywall with a reciprocating saw and remove the drywall.
-Then cut through the studs and remove them.
-Note: It's important to remove the drywall first so you don't cut through any wires or pipes.
+Then cut through the pipe and remove them.
+Notice: It's important to remove the drywall first so you do not cut through any wires or pipes.

-4. Build bookcases 10 inches deep and install them on each side of your opening.
-Cap the tops of the cases with 16-inch rips of plywood to cover both the tops of the bookcases and the cut tops of the walls.
+4. Build book cases 10 inches deep and install them on either side of your opening.
+Cap the top of the case studies with 16-inch rips of plywood two cover the top of the book cases and cut the tops of the walls.
 Do the same on the ends.